Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Conclusion

 \section{Conclusion}

-In this work, we present a new framework of privacy-preserving Multi-Target Multi-Modal Recommender system (MTMDR) based on Assisted AutoEncoders (AAE) and Multi-Target Assisted Learning (MTAL).
-Our proposed solution allows different organizations to improve their recommendation performance simultaneously while preserving their local data, models, and objective function.
+In this work, we present a new recommendation framework Decentralized Multi-Target Cross-Domain Recommendation (DMTCDR), which can simultaneously improve the recommendation performance of multiple decentralized organizations without sharing sensitive assets.
+Our proposed solution consists of a new decentralized learning algorithm named Multi-Target Assisted Learning (MTAL) and a new AutoEncoder-based RS called Assisted AutoEncoder (AAE).
 Our method covers broad application scenarios, including user- or item-based alignment, explicit or implicit feedback, and with or without side information.
-Extensive experiments demonstrate that our method significantly outperforms the case where each domain is locally trained, and it performs competitively with the centralized training where all data are shared.
-Consequently, our approach can effectively integrate organizations from different domains to form a community of shared interest.
+We conduct extensive experiments and demonstrate that our method can significantly outperform locally trained Recommender Systems (RSs) and mitigate the cold start problem.
+Consequently, our approach can effectively promote collaborations among various organizations to form a community of shared interest.